small-tech/site.js/README.md

 npm i -g @small-tech/site.js
 ```

+## Dependencies

+Site.js is tries to install the dependencies it needs seamlessly while running.
+That said, there are certain basic components it expects on a Linux-like system.
+These are:

+  - `sudo`
+  - `libcap2-bin` (we use `setcap` to escalate privileges on the binary as necessary)

+If it turns out that any of these are a widespread reason for first-run breakage, we can look into having them installed automatically in the future.
+Please open an issue if any of these is an issue in your deployments or everyday usage.

+Of course, you will need `wget` (or `curl`) installed to download the install script.
+You can install `wget` via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems).

 ## Uninstall

 To uninstall the native binary (and any created artifacts, like TLS certificates, systemd services, etc.):